 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-The contents of the STA Profile field are defined in 35.3.3.3 (Advertisement of complete or partial per-link information).
+The contents of the STA Profile field are determined based on whether the Per-STA Profile subelement carries complete or partial profile.
+When carrying partial profile, the contents of the STA Profile field are determined based on condition in 35.3.4.2 or 35.3.11.
+When carrying complete profile, the contents of the STA Profile field are subject to rules defined in 35.3.3.3 (Advertisement of complete or partial per-link information).

 TGbe editor: Please update the following figure captions as shown below in this section:

-Figure 9-1002m—Per-STA Profile subelement format
+Figure 9-1002m—Per-STA Profile subelement format of the Basic Multi-Link element

-Figure 9-1002n—STA Control field format
+Figure 9-1002n—STA Control field format of the Basic Multi-Link element

-Figure 9-1002o—STA Info field format
+Figure 9-1002o—STA Info field format of the Basic Multi-Link element

 35.3.3.3 Advertisement of complete or partial per-link information